 Feminising Surgical Procedures

-We are strongly against injecting silicon and other soft tissue fillers as a cheaper alternative, as these can cause serious health problems, especially when done by someone with no medical training and in unhygienic conditions.
+We strongly recommend against injecting silicon and other soft tissue fillers as a cheaper alternative.
+These can cause serious health problems, especially when done by someone with no medical training and in unhygienic conditions.
 The injected products may harden, cause pain, and migrate to other parts of the body.
 This disfigures your body and creates permanent unwanted changes.
 These injections can also lead to infection or chronic or acute systemic inflammation, which is especially serious, and potentially fatal, for people living with HIV.
 Many have died from such injections.
 It it is not worth the risk, especially not for financial reasons, given that the potential health complications will end up costing much more in the long run.

 Orchidectomy (removal of testes)